jimbaker/socket-reboot/README.md

 turn is blocking on nonblocking SSL support for peer (client) sockets.

 So this means there's no support for server sockets in this spike;
-however I did some [FIXME quick analysis][] of the Netty docs that suggests this support should be straightforward.
-Although this should not be necessary, there's an existing solution in Jython trunk for server sockets without SSL, blocking or not.
+however I did some quick analysis of the Netty docs that suggests that such [support](#server-socket-support) should be straightforward.
+As a fallback -- although this should not be necessary -- there's an existing solution in Jython trunk for server sockets without SSL, blocking or not.

-Supporting datagram (UDP) sockets has similar reasoning.
+Supporting datagram (UDP) sockets has a similar fallback.

 Of the remaining issues to be addressed, **still to be done is support for exceptions.** In particular, it is not clear that calling `select`